+Applications

-Applications C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2011.
+C1.
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2012.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied 547 749 Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted 337 506 Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled 1; 19 39 9 Total full-time, first-time, first-year (freshman) women who enroll Total part-time, first-time, first-year (freshman) women who enroll 07 0 C2.
-Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability) Do you have a policy of placing students on a waiting list?
-Yes No If yes, please answer the questions below for Fall 2011 admissions: Number of qualified applicants offered a place on waiting list Number of wait-listed students admitted Is your waiting list ranked?
+Total first-time, first-year (freshman) men who applied 614 Total first-time, first-year (freshman) women who applied 889 Total first-time, first-year (freshman) men who were admitted 374 Total first-time, first-year (freshman) women who were admitted 633 Total full-time, first-time, first-year (freshman) men who enrolled 156 Total part-time, first-time, first-year (freshman) men who enrolled 9 Total full-time, first-time, first-year (freshman) women who enrolled 225 Total part-time, first-time, first-year (freshman) women who enrolled 36

+C2.
+Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

+Do you have a policy of placing students on a waiting list?
+Yes  No If yes, please answer the questions below for Fall 2012 admis sions:

+Number of qualified applicants offered a place on waiting list

+Number accepting a place on the waiting list

+Number of wait-listed students admitted

+Is your waiting list ranked?

 If yes, do you release that information to students?

 Do you release that information to school counselors?

+Admission Requirements

-Admission Requirements C3.
-High school completion requirement Check the appropriate box to identify your high school completion requirement for degree-seeking entering students: High school diploma is required and GED is accepted High school diploma is required and GED is not accepted High school diploma or equivalent is not required C4.
-Does your institution require or recommend a general college- preparatory progra m for degree-seeking students? ☐ Require☐ Recommend☐ Neither require nor recommend
+C3.
+High school completion requirement

+Check the appropriate box to identify your high school completion requirement for degree-seeking entering students:

+High school diploma is required and GED is accepted

+High school diploma is required and GED is not accepted

+High school diploma or equivalent is not required

+C4.
+Does your institution require or recommend a general college-preparatory program for degree-seeking students?

+Require Require

+Recommend

+Neither require nor recommend

 C5.
 Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.

+Units Required Units Recommended

+Total academic units

+English 4

+Mathematics 3

+Science 3

-Units Recommended Units Required Total academic units English 4 Mathematics 3 Science 2 Of these, units that must be lab Foreign language 2 Social studies 3 History Academic electives Computer Science
+Of these, units that must be lab 1

+Foreign language 2

+Social studies 3

+History

+Academic electives

+Computer Science

+Visual/Performing Arts

+Other (specify)